spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 2. Scaling and performance matter.
 We may not initially think of the response time of remote tool calls as being important, given inference itself (especially with thinking / reasoning features enabled) is generally slow anyway.
 But consider that in answering a single query, an agent may need to make many consecutive tool calls to one or more remote MCP servers.
 The latency of even a few hundred milliseconds for each tool call can quickly snowball to seconds of lag.
 In realtime use cases like a voice or stock trading agent, even small response delays for tool calls can translate to the success or failure of the overall interaction or goal.
 3. Authorization is not straightforward to implement.
 The spec-compliant auth flow requires an authorizer that supports [Dynamic Client Registration](https://datatracker.ietf.org/doc/html/rfc7591).
 Support for a simplified flow via [OAuth Client ID Metadata Documents](https://datatracker.ietf.org/doc/draft-ietf-oauth-client-id-metadata-document/) is confirmed for the November 2025 spec release.
 Sharing an authorizer across multiple servers is a common goal usually achieved using an HTTP gateway.

-To make full-featured MCP servers that are safe, fast, and composable, we'd like an efficient sandbox plus a way build servers within that sandbox from reusable building blocks.
-This is exactly what the WebAssembly component model gives us.
+Next, we introduce a new stack that addresses some of these problems and paves a path to full-featured MCP servers that are sandboxed, fast, composable, and deployable on scalable infrastructure.

 ## WebAssembly Components

 While WebAssembly (Wasm) is commonly thought of as a browser technology, it has evolved into a versatile platform for building applications more generally.
 Self-contained binaries can be compiled from various programming languages and run portably and efficiently across a range of host devices while remaining sandboxed from host resources.
 This sandboxing capability presents a lighter alternative to containers and virtual machines that works without having to bundle layers of the operating system and its dependencies.

 The Wasm [component model](https://component-model.bytecodealliance.org/) builds on these strengths to implement a broad-reaching architecture for building interoperable WebAssembly libraries, applications, and environments.
 Wasm components within a single sandboxed process are further isolated from each other and interop only through explicit interfaces.
-A visual analogy for this idea might look like a bento box (independent compartments sharing a box but not mixing contents).
+A visual analogy for this idea might look like a bento box (independent compartments sharing a box but not contents unless you decide to mix them).

 The component model shares architectural similarities with MCP’s [server design principles](https://modelcontextprotocol.io/specification/2025-06-18/architecture#design-principles):